The 2025 CMO Must Be a Data Scientist — With Empathy

 That model isn’t just outdated.
 It’s dangerous.

-If the CMO still operates like a Mad Men-era strategist, then who is modeling LTV by source?
-Who’s designing retention experiments?
-Who understands which metrics truly drive margin and which are just digital noise?
+If the CMO still operates like a Mad Men-era marketing strategist, then who is modeling LTV by source?
+Who’s designing customer retention experiments?
+Who understands which KPIs and performance metrics truly drive margin and which are just digital noise?

 The CMO's New Core Skill: Data Literacy